-[12] As previously noted, the Steele Plaintiffs' causes of action for aiding and abetting fraud and conspiracy presume that TLC deliberately chose the allegedly misleading Game 5 instructions so as to mislead and harm them.
+112As previously noted, the Steele Plaintiffs' causes of action for aiding and 796 abetting fraud and conspiracy presume that TLC deliberately chose the allegedly misleading Game 5 instructions so as to mislead and harm them.
 If so, GTECH had no power under the Instant-Game Contract to countermand TLC's decision-rather, the contract expressly reserved to TLC "the sole right to reject [GTECH's] guidance for any reason" and obligated GTECH to "accept and support" TLC's decision.
 More critically, the gravamen of the alleged "aiding and abetting fraud" and participation in "conspiracy" by GTECH is that GTECH performed its contractual obligations to print and distribute Fun 5's and program game parameters into the Texas Lottery computer system once TLC had determined or approved the game design.
-GTECH had no discretion to do otherwise-instead, it was obligated to conform "its tickets, games, goods, and services" in accordance with TLC's specifications and designs.
-The same is true of the GTECH conduct made the basis of the Steele Plaintiffs' tortious-interference cause of action-GTECH's programming of the computer system in accordance with the game parameters, as GTECH was required to do under its contracts with TLC.
+GTECH had no discretion to do otherwise-instead, it was obligated to conform "its tickets, games, goods, and services" in accordance with TLC's to do otherwise-instead, it was obligated to conform "its tickets, games, goods, and services" in accordance with TLC's to trotious-interference cause of action-GTECH's programming of the computer system in accordance with the game parameters, as GTECH was required to do under its contracts with TLC.

-20 As such, the Steele Plaintiffs' causes of action for aiding and abetting fraud, tortious interference, and conspiracy each complain substantively of underlying decisions or directives of TLC, not any actions by GTECH within its independent discretion, thereby implicating sovereign immunity.
+As such, the Steele Plaintiffs' causes of action for aiding and abetting fraud, tortious interference, and conspiracy each complain substantively of underlying decisions or directives of TLC, not any actions by GTECH within its independent discretion, thereby implicating sovereign immunity.
 But the analysis is more complicated with respect to the Steele Plaintiffs' remaining causes of action for fraud by misrepresentation or silence.